 When it comes to headlines, you need to remember to not only use strong verbs, but you also have to focus on how long your headline is.
 Headlines that are too short tend to be easily forgotten or ignored.
 And headlines that are too long may be overlooked and not fully read.

 Tip #3: Link Your Content

-One of the best lead generation tips you should take away from this post is how a webinar can work so magnificently in your favor.
+One of the best lead generation tips you should take away from this post is how webinars can work in your favor.